HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

 $: npm install --save passport-local                                          (Used as an local authentication strategy used with the passport module)
 $: npm install --save passport-google-oauth20                                 (Used as an Google OAuth authentication strategy used with the passport module)
 $: npm install --save express-session                                         (Used for passport middleware which uses sessions)
+$: npm install --save moment                                                  (Used for formatting dates)

 Git Commands (while within the Project Directory within the terminal):
 $: git init                                                                   (Git command to initialise a local repository)